-The educational programs in the College will be unique and highly regarded because of the combination of academic rigor and advanced learning methodologies and the extent to which students routinely work, both individually and on interdisciplinary teams, under the close guidance of faculty and other professionals to address significant real-world research and application problems.
-The integration of the undergraduate and graduate educational experience into the faculty research and public service functions will make the College of the Environment a highly desired place to be for students and faculty alike because of:
+The educational programs in a UW College of the Environment would be unique and highly regarded because they build on the strong foundation of existing educational programs in the possible core units.
+The combination of academic rigor and advanced learning methodologies and the extent to which students routinely work, both individually and on interdisciplinary teams, under the close guidance of faculty and other professionals to address significant real-world research and application problems are hallmarks of the programs currently in place.
+The integration of the undergraduate and graduate educational experience into the faculty research and public service functions would make the College of the Environment a highly desired place to be for students and faculty alike because of opportunities to learn from and collaborate with some of the most influential leaders in their fields.
+By bringing these quality programs together, the UW would be able to:

-- opportunities to learn from and collaborate with some of the most influential thought leaders in their fields; - unparalleled access and opportunity for student involvement in world-class research; - graduates will be highly sought-after for academic, public and private sector positions; - the most comprehensive education available in a broad range of environmental fields; and - increased environmental literacy across and beyond the campus.
+- ensure the most rigorous and effective degree programs possible across the spectrum of disciplinary and interdisciplinary curricula; - maximize cooperation and synergy between academic units; - leverage resources for student recruitment, advising, curriculum development and delivery, and career services; - produce graduates who would be highly sought-after for a broad range of academic, public and private sector positions; - effectively promote the most comprehensive education available in a broad range of environmental fields; and - increase environmental literacy across and beyond the campus.